July 23rd, 2022

 With a current population of 576,808 people, the city continues to grow.
 Thanks to no state income tax, home prices in Melbourne are lower than the national average.
 Not only will you find a good deal on housing, but expect prized amenities and attractions that everyone will enjoy.
 If you love hiking, head to the Viera Wetlands which happens to also be a perfect place for birdwatching.
 On the other hand, not only is Melbourne Beach a fantastic place to enjoy ocean views but you can volunteer to help save and protect Loggerhead and Green Sea Turtles at the Archie Carr National Wildlife Refuge.

-People who live in Fort Lauderdale will be quick to tell you all the reason Fort Lauderdale trumps Miami and all the people who live in Miami will be the first to tell you why the Fort Lauderdale area doesn't measure up to South Beach.
-Both areas are different and a lot like Miami the only way to figure out if one or the other is for you is by visiting and experiencing them both first hand.
+People who live in Fort Lauderdale will be quick to tell you all the reasons Fort Lauderdale trumps Miami and all the people who live in Miami will be the first to tell you why the Fort Lauderdale area doesn't measure up to South Beach.
+Both areas are different and a lot like Miami the only way to figure out if one or the other is for you is by visiting and experiencing them both firsthand.

 Jacksonville is the largest and most populated city in Florida - it's also the largest and most populated in the entire southeastern United States with around 900,000 people.
 Jacksonville is located in northern Florida close to the Georgia line.
 The city is named after Andrew Jackson, the seventh President of the United States

 Jacksonville is loaded with restaurants, parks, and things to do for the whole family.
-It's a big reason why so many people are moving to Jacksonville and Florida in general.
+It's a big reason why so many people are movingto Jacksonville and Florida in general.
 With so many professional sports teams being located in Florida it's a bit surprising to know that Jacksonville only has one professional sports team, the Jacksonville Jaguars.
-The two other NFL teams are in Miami and Tampa Bay while the NBA, MLB and NHL teams are also located outside of Jacksonville.
-The lower cost of living, the nicer weather, the great economic opportunity makes Jacksonville one of the best places to live in Florida!
+The two other NFL teams are in Miami and Tampa Bay while the NBA, MLB, and NHL teams are also located outside of Jacksonville.
+The lower cost of living, the nicer weather, and the great economic opportunity make Jacksonville one of the best places to live in Florida!